-What: Apps are undeniably changing the marketing landscape.
+What: Apps are undeniably changing the marketing (technology) landscape.
 Consumers can also choose from a myriad of options, making it difficult for brands to find the right app marketing strategies.

 Why it matters: Today’s marketing is all about attracting loyal consumers and building meaningful connections with them.
 It’ also about finding the right app marketing strategy to be relevant on mobile platforms.
 Apps can be a shortcut to success.
 But you have to know how to tackle the challenges.

 As the world diversifies and gets more complex, the ways and media for doing advertising multiply faster than a mortal marketer can count them.
 Today, the average person walks around with the whole world inside a 5-inch screen in the palm of their hand.
 Their attention span is of no longer than 8 seconds.
 But they consume great amounts of content through mobile.

 One way for consumers to connect with brands in a practical way is through apps.
 According to Nielsen, people spend an average of 30 hours per month in them.
 Easier said than done, though.
 There are about 3.8 million apps available for Android users (2 million for Apple consumers).
 However, the app market has the potential to grow to over US $100 billion by 2020.
 There’s no doubt having an app can get you noticed.
 It can bring you added success and ROI.
 But major challenges could make the risk not worth the pain.